heartburn-dev/Streamlined/README.md

 - Clean up Caddy Files
 - Add pre-configuration instructions
 - Add note that this should not be used in prod - cloud teamserver
+- Add reference links for rasta and co

 # Streamline - Automated C2 Infrastructure Deployment